 text as an argument.

-will be called everytime user press some key.
+is called everytime the user press some key.

-Before we move to the real graphics we will have a look on another type of event.
+Before we move to the real graphics, we will have a look at another type of event.

 import pyglet window = pyglet.window.Window() def tick(t): print(t) pyglet.clock.schedule_interval(tick, 1/30) def process_text(text): print(text) window.push_handlers(on_text=process_text) pyglet.app.run()

-tells Pyglet that it should cal the function
+tells Pyglet that it should call the function

 1/30 of a second.